ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 and the dynamic coherent structure factor show that the derivative of $\omega_{\mathrm{max}}$ with respect to $q$ at low $q$ from the current correlation function is equal to the speed of sound.

-# Answers

-## Question 1:
-The spectrum will be formed of three Lorentzians, one central peak which is the known as the Rayleigh peak which corresponds to the thermal diffusivity mode and two symmetric peaks shifted by $\pm c_s q$ which are known as the Brillouin doublet and correspond to the acoustic modes.

 # Further reading
 Boon, J. P., Yip, S. (1991).
 Molecular Hydrodynamics.
 Dover Publications.